OpenHumans/GSoC/10_guide.md

 ### Before you apply
 *  Proposals should extend one of affiliated toolkits, not start a new project.
-*  If you want to apply with your own idea, it's best to [contact](../contact/) the OBF subproject you're interested in well before the application deadline, so we can work with you to find a mentor and solidify your project idea and application.
+*  If you want to apply with your own idea, it's best to [contact](../contact/) us well before the application deadline, so we can work with you to solidify your project idea and application.
-*  [Ask us questions](../contact/) on the subproject mailing lists about the project idea you have in mind.
+*  [Ask us questions](../contact/) about the project idea you have in mind.
-*  Write a project proposal draft, include a project plan (see below), and [send it to a project mailing list](../contact/) for comments before submitting it.
+*  Write a project proposal draft, include a project plan (see below), and [send it to us](../contact/) for comments before submitting it.

 Again, students are strongly encouraged to [contact us](../contact/) as early as possible.
 Frequent and early communication is extremely valuable for putting together